 s3 protocols utilize Greenplum parallelism by using the resources of all Greenplum Database segments to load or unload data.
 The

-pxf protocol leverages the parallel architecture of the Hadoop Distributed File System to access files on that system.
+gphdfs protocol (deprecated) leverages the parallel architecture of the Hadoop Distributed File System to access files on that system.
 The

 s3 protocol utilizes the Amazon Web Services (AWS) capabilities.